RobertoLorusso/MusicManager/README.md

         AMXML_object = AMXML(default=True)

-With default = True it will ask for default settings regarding
+With default = True it will ask for default settings (if not present yet) regarding

 -   The path of the Apple Music XML previously exported;
 -   The path of the directory in which your songs are stored;